 Looking for government information and services optimized for your smart phone?
 Find government native apps, hybrid apps, responsive sites, and mobile websites that offer official information and services in the palm of your hand.

 This ADL Mobile Learning Handbook is a compilation of mobile learning resources.
 It is geared towards instructional designers, developers, project managers, and stakeholders to help them better understand the issues, opportunities, and best practices in mobile learning.

 From eLearning to mLearning: The Effectiveness of Mobile Course Delivery, paper and presentation as presented Jason Haag during I/ITSEC, November 2011.

-eLearning paved the way for mLearning.
-The hardware used to deliver mLearning differs from the hardware used to deliver eLearning.
-Materials and content used for eLearning should not simply be converted to fit on a smaller screen for mLearning.
-Existing mobile applications and leveraging the web should be considered first, and if a decision is made to create new content considerations such as can the information be made more concise, should the information be sequenced in the same way, and should students be assessed differently should be evaluated.
+Exisiting mobile applications and leveraging the web should be considered first, and if a decision is made to create new content, considerations such as: Can the information be made to be more concise?
+Should the information be sequenced in the same way?
+Should students be assessed differently? should be evaluated.